Peter Polansky: 2017

 Polansky began his 2017 season playing a challenger event in Happy Valley, Australia by reaching the quarterfinals before losing to Omar Jasika, who lost in the final.
 Polansky was seeded 22nd in qualifying draw in his 8th appearance at the Australian Open.
 The top seed in his section was 4th seed Yūichi Sugita.
 Polansky beat both Tristan Lamasine and Mirza Bašić in straight sets before losing to Young Gun finalist Andrey Rublev in 3 sets.
 Polansky was able to enter the main draw as a lucky loser replacing Aussie Thanasi Kokkinakis.
-He drew the 30th seed, Pablo Carreno Busta in the first round and got out to a two sets to one lead but eventually he had to retire from the match with an illness in the 5th set.
+He drew the 30th seed, Pablo Carreño Busta in the first round and got out to a two sets to one lead but eventually he had to retire from the match with an illness in the 5th set.

 From the start of February to the end of June, Polansky struggled to get positive results going 2–9 in challenger matches, 5–8 in qualifying matches and 0–1 in ATP matches.
 Polansky did qualify for Memphis, but lost in three sets to Matthew Ebden.
 At his seventh appearance at the French Open, he lost in the second round of qualifying to Alexander Bublik and at his seventh appearance at Wimbledon he lost to Stefano Travaglia in five sets after leading two sets to one.

 Polansky returned to Canada to play the Canadian summer circuit including challengers in Winnipeg, Gatineau and Granby in July and he was defending a lot of points from 2016.
 Polansky lost in the final of all three challengers, losing to Blaž Kavčič twice and Denis Shapovalov.
 In the three tournament run, he beat Malek Jaziri, Brayden Schnur, Frank Dancevic and Denis Shapovalov and reached a career high ranking of 115.
 He followed up with a direct entry main draw performance in Los Cabos, where he beat Yasutaka Uchiyama for the third time in the month.
 Polansky got a wildcard into the Rogers Cup in Montreal where he beat Vasek Pospisil in straight sets before losing to world number 3, Roger Federer.
 Polansky ended his summer at the US Open, where he lost in third round of qualifying to Tim Smyczek in straight sets.

 Polansky spent the end of the season playing in Asia in seven challenger events and two ATP events.
 He had some success playing challengers, reaching the semifinals in Gwangju, South Korea and the quarterfinals in Ningbo, China and in Ho Chi Minh City.
 He finished the year with a record of 2 wins and 4 losses on the ATP tour, but he had 36 wins combining ATP and challenger tours.